wahbafarag/Natours/readme.md

 ### More Features

 * Tours :
+  -Admin "
       - Admin and Tour Guide can create, update, delete, get single tour and all tours
       - Admin can know Montly plans and tours stats
-  - usee and normal tour guide can get
+  - user and normal tour guide can get
       - Top  Cheapest Tours , Get Tours Within a Raduis , Get Distances to tours from point